-We want to alert suppliers to an active email scam involving false purchase orders and requests for product quotations that purport to originate from the University of Plymouth but are in fact fraudulent.
+We want to alert suppliers to an email scam involving fake purchase orders and requests for product quotations that purport to originate from the University of Plymouth but are in fact fraudulent.

 While the University cannot prevent this activity, we are actively working alongside members of our network in the Higher Education Procurement Association (HEPA) to collectively approach this challenge.

-- The email address used by the sender is in a subtly different format.
-For example @plymouth-ac.co.uk, a legitimate University email address will end in @plymouth.ac.uk
+- The email address used by the sender is in a subtly different format, such as '@plymouth-ac.co.uk'.
+A legitimate University email address will end in @plymouth.ac.uk

 - Emails may include an attachment that is designed to look like a purchase order and may include a logo or other graphic and a signature.